bpowers/sd.js/doc/visual-studio.md

 Now, from the task runner explorer, choose the 'test' task from under the Gruntfile.
 This should show some output ending with '67 passing'.

-After editing code, re-run unit tests (and create new tests for new functionality.
+After editing code, re-run unit tests to ensure regressions don't sneak in and create new tests for new functionality.